↑

 Coconut Curry Beef

 Coconut Curry Beef is loaded with spice and flavor that you are sure to love.
-This easy recipe is made with sweet peppers and coconut milk.
+This easy, creamy recipe is made with chunks of tender beef, onions and sweet peppers in a curry coconut milk and tomato based gravy.
 Serve it over rice or cauliflower rice to keep it low carb and keto friendly.

 Course Main Dish